 What is a QR Code?

 A QR Code is a type of matrix barcode.
 You’ll recognise them as being, most often, a mixture of black and white squares and dots.
 QR codes can contain many different types of data.
 The most common things held in QR codes are website URLs, email addresses, contact data and text information.
+There are many innovative uses for QR codes, though, including quick and easy access to your WiFi router.

 What are the benefits of QR codes over barcodes?